 Persistent Bleeding: Bleeding should never be severe.
 If so, it usually means that the packs are being clenched between teeth only and are not exerting pressure on the surgical areas.
 Try repositioning the packs.
 If bleeding persists sit upright or in a recliner.
 Also, you can use ice packs and bite on gauze for 1 hour or on a moistened tea bag for 30 minutes.
 The tannic acid in the tea leaves helps to promote blood clotting.
 If bleeding remains uncontrolled, you should contact your dentist.

 How long does it take to heal after wisdom teeth removal?

 Normal healing after wisdom tooth removal should be as follows: The first two days after the extraction you will feel very uncomfortable and experience some swelling around the surgical site.
 Although still swollen, on the third day you will be very comfortable and, can usually begin a more substantial diet.
 The remainder of the post-operative course will be a gradual and steady improvement.

-What are the instructions to be followed after wisdom teeth removal?
+Are there any instructions to be followed after wisdom teeth removal?

 - You need to bite firmly on the gauze pads covering the extraction site to help stop the bleeding.
 The gauze pads will be changed before you leave the dental office.
 You may need to change the gauze pads once more at home, leaving gauze in 30 additional minutes.
 Remember you should remove the gauze before eating or drinking.